mycodeself/mongo-migrate-ts/README.md

   status          Show the status of the migrations
 ```

-Create a directory for your migrations and add this content
+Create a directory for your migrations and instantiate a CLI

 ```typescript
 import { mongoMigrateCli } from 'mongo-migrate-ts';